 1. Two Free Webinar Events

-These virtual events will teach kids and adults how to use alternatives to pesticides and create healthy habitat for beneficial creatures.
-Click the links below to sign up!
+These virtual events taught kids and adults how to use alternatives to pesticides and create healthy habitat for beneficial creatures.
+More than 80 people attended.

 - Friday, October 23 at 1:00 pm: Creating Healthy Habitat for Creepy Crawlies- for an adult audience